£0.00

 Shirts are a key element of the dandy look – shirts with high collars, elegant cuffs, and fine details like mother-of-pearl buttons or understated embroidery.

-Choose neutral colors or subtle prints to balance sobriety and elegance.
+Choose neutral colours or subtle prints to balance sobriety and elegance.

 Dress Shoes